TakiShiwa/donate-with-upi/README.md

 ## Contributing 🤝

-If you'd like to add more button designs or improve the existing ones, please open a pull request.
-Make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to add more button designs or improve the existing ones, make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

  ### Feedback and Support